ericphamEP/spacegram/README.md

 # spacegram
-An app to share photos from NASA's image APIs
+An app to share photos from the NASA Image and Video Library API (images.nasa.gov API)

 This project was created for Shopify's Front End Developer Intern Challenge - Winter 2022.
 It was built using the following frameworks and libraries: React, Typescript, AntD, MobX, Axios, and Moment.